lilitpetrosy/Investment-Portfolio/README.md

 > The notebook focuses on tuning our the models we have experimented with in the previous notebooks to achiave the best accuracy for the predictions of closing
 > stock prices.

+> **Deployment.ipynb**  \
+> The notebook finalizes the work by picking the model that best fits the accuracy and fits with the time and resources of our project.
+The notebook outputs a csv  > file with the 12 stock recommendations.